Strong Star Ratings and Reviews Are Foundational

 Changes to the Reputation Score Impact Sales

-Reputation.com worked with one of the top three U.S. automotive manufacturers, with the goal of improving Reputation Scores across all dealerships.
-Over a sixmonth period, we tracked point-of-sale data for over 1,800 U.S. dealerships to understand the impact of Reputation Score on sales volume.
+Reputation.com worked with one of the top three U.S. automotive manufacturers.
+The goal was to improve Reputation Scores across all dealerships.
+Over a six-month period, we tracked point-of-sale data for over 1,800 U.S. dealerships to understand the impact of Reputation Score on sales volume.

-An increase in Reputation Score of 150 points led to six percent increase in average seasonallyadjusted sales
+An increase in Reputation Score of 150 points led to a six percent increase in average seasonally-adjusted sales

 To understand how this happened, we examined the actions of the top dealerships and found they had the following in common: